wellkochi/ETH_Terra/README.md

 ([Source](https://github.com/decred/atomicswap))

-### DNF Wallet
+### DNF Wallet (mimic)
-Like mentioned before, DNF is still under development, so we will create a blockchain to mimic Dfinity blockchain.
+Like aforementioned, DNF is still under development, so we will create a blockchain to mimic Dfinity blockchain.
 You will need to do two things:
 1. Use MultiChain to create your own blockchain.
 Please proceed to [here](https://www.multichain.com/getting-started/).
 2. Once the blockchain is built, proceed to [here](https://www.multichain.com/developers/atomic-exchange-transactions/) to do a simple Atomic exchange.
 Once you are done, you can start to run computation on the mimic Dfinity blockchain using DNF token.